AASF-IIITM/AASF-IIITM/README.md

     This repository contains details of all projects and general contributing guideline to any project under AASF-IIITM.

   - [gladiator](https://github.com/AASF-IIITM/gladiator)
-    A React Native app used to calculate calculate all your mutual fund financial targets.
+    A React Native app used to calculate all your mutual fund financial targets.

   - [aasf-website-backend](https://github.com/AASF-IIITM/aasf-website-backend)
     Newly built backend for AASF Website(revamped).
 Yet to be released.